ocetrac/ocetrac/docs/examples/ocetrac_overview.rst

 ----

-SurfTrack Pipeline
+SurfTrack Workflow
 ------------------

 SurfTrack operates on three-dimensional data ``(time, lat, lon)`` and runs a four-step
 pipeline: **clean → filter → track → postprocess**.
-Its approach to temporal linking differs fundamentally from DeepTrack.
+Its approach to temporal linking differs from DeepTrack.
 Rather than linking objects timestep-by-timestep using a containment score, SurfTrack applies 3-D connected-component labelling across the entire ``(time, lat, lon)`` cube simultaneously, which produces a looser, more permissive connectivity in the temporal direction.